Queer Art History Tour

 10005 South Water Street

 In the early 20th century, Orpheum theatres across the country booked mostly White vaudeville performers from their central booking office.
-Some acts used dangerous tropes (“cross-dressers” and blackface minstrels) for comedic effect or shi.
+Some acts used homophobic and racist tropes (“cross-dressers” and blackface minstrels) for comedic effects.
 As early as 1898 many Black vaudeville performers traveled on their own circuits, performing at Black establishments.
 This Orpheum Theatre opened April 15, 1912, and was built for the French Sharpshooters Club, a French-Canadian Benevolent Club.
 The building also housed a prone-shooting range, a ballroom, and other kinds of entertainment.
 The theatre closed by 1959.
 There is a potential for undiscovered queer performance art history if posters, newspaper articles or adverts, payment logs from the box office records, or photos and stories from locals who attended or worked at the Orpheum can be identified and documented.

 684 Purchase Street